8.1. Applying a Function to a Column¶

 To see where the predictions lie relative to the observed data, we can draw overlaid scatter plots with

 The graph of gold dots is called a graph of averages, because each gold dot is the center of a vertical strip like the one we drew earlier.
-Each one provides a prediction of a child’s height given the midparent height.
-For example, the scatter shows that for a midparent height of 72 inches, the predicted height of the child would be somewhere between 68 inches and 69 inches, and indeed
+Each one provides a prediction of a child’s height given the parent average height.
+For example, the scatter shows that for a parent average height of 65 inches, the predicted height of the child would be just above 65 inches, and indeed

-Galton’s calculations and visualizations were very similar to ours, except that he didn’t have Python.
-He drew the graph of averages through the scatter diagram and noticed that it roughly followed a straight line.
+Notice that the graph of averages roughly follows a straight line.
 This straight line is now called the regression line and is one of the most common methods of making predictions.
-Galton’s friend, the mathematician Karl Pearson, used these analyses to formalize the notion of correlation.
+The calculation that we have just done is very similar to the calculation that led to the development of the regression method, using the same data.

-This example, like the one about John Snow’s analysis of cholera deaths, shows how some of the fundamental concepts of modern data science have roots going back more than a century.
-Galton’s methods such as the one we have used here are precursors to nearest neighbor prediction methods that now have powerful applications in diverse settings.
+This example, like the one about John Snow’s analysis of cholera deaths, shows how some of the fundamental concepts of modern data science have roots going back a long way.
+The method used here was a precursor to nearest neighbor prediction methods that now have powerful applications in diverse settings.
 The modern field of machine learning includes the automation of such methods to make predictions based on vast and rapidly evolving datasets.